AgentschapPlantentuinMeise/linkedTaxonomy/README.md

 # Linking nomenclature to specimens
+Maarten Trekels - Meise Botanic Garden

 ## Introduction
-All known species receive a name.

-When a name is given to a specimen...
+When an organism is described for the first time, it will receive a scientific name.
+However, scientific knowledge is evolving continuously.
+Organisms with different names turn out to be the same and are merged into one species.
+Others turn out to be more diverse than first thought and are split into different species.
+When all of this pieces of the puzzle are put together, we speak about a taxon.

+It is important to notice that this is a dynamic puzzle.
+Every day science finds new insights in the way nature works.
+How we understand a taxon today can be different from what it was yesterday and how it will be tomorrow.

+Crucial in the concept of a taxon are the different specimens that served as type material in the description of a scientific name.
+In order to have a full overview on the taxon, it is important to consider all these specimens in relation with the treatment in which they are described.

+When specimens are added to GBIF, it is possible to indicate whether a specimen is a type specimen or not.
+Sometimes this information is incomplete (e.g. not specified what kind of type), missing or even wrong.
+Therefor, we implemented a number of checks on the rules of nomenclature in order to indicate possible issues with the specimens.

+In this package of scripts, we focus on botanical specimens and treatments.
+However the principles can be expanded to any kind of organism.

 ## Methodology
 ### Getting all the building blocks
-In order to reconstruct the information on a scientific name, we use the different available APSs
+In order to reconstruct the information on a scientific name, we use the different available APIs
 * GBIF API: type specimens and related specimens
 * PLAZI SPARQL endpoint: retreive information on the scientific name out of the protologue, get the collection identifiers
 * Index Herbariorum: from the collection identifiers, look for the collections mentioned in the protologue